-Gangkai Poh1 , James A. Slavin1, Xianzhe Jia1, Jim M. Raines1, Suzanne M. Imber2, Wei-Jie Sun^{3,4}, Daniel J. Gershman5, Gina A. DiBraccio^{6,7}, Kevin J. Genestreti8, and Andy W. Smith9
+Gangkai Poh1, James A. Slavin1, Xianzhe Jia1, Jim M. Raines1, Suzanne M. Imber2, Wei-Jie

+Sun^{3,4}, Daniel J. Gershman5, Gina A. DiBraccio^{6,7}, Kevin J. Genestreti8, Andy W. Smith9
-JGR

-1Department of Climate and Space Sciences and Engineering, University of Michigan, Ann Arbor, Michigan, USA, 2Department of Physics and Astronomy, University of Leicester, Leicester, UK, 3Key Laboratory of Earth and Planetary Physics, Institute of Geology and Geophysics, Chinese Academy of Sciences, Beijing, China, 4School of Earth and Space Sciences, Peking University, Beijing, China, 5Heliophysics Science Division, NASA Goddard Space Flight Center, Greenbelt, Maryland, USA, 6Solar System Exploration Division, NASA Goddard Space Flight Center, Greenbelt, Maryland, USA, 7Universities Space Research Association, Columbia, Maryland, USA, 8Space Science and Engineering Division, Southwest Research Institute, San Antonio, Texas, USA, 9Department of Physics and Astronomy, University of Southampton, Southampton, UK
+1 Department of Climate and Space Sciences and Engineering, University of Michigan, Ann

+Arbor, MI 48109, USA,

+2 Department of Physics and Astronomy, University of Leicester, Leicester, United Kingdom,

+3 Key Laboratory of Earth and Planetary Physics, Institute of Geology and Geophysics, Chinese Academy of Sciences, Beijing, China,

+Author

+This is the author manuscript accepted for publication and has undergone full peer review but has not been through the copyediting, typesetting, pagination and proofreading process, which may lead to differences between this version and the Version of Record.
+Please cite this article as doi: 10.1002/2017JA024266

+4 School of Earth and Space Sciences, Peking University, Beijing 100871, China,

+5 Heliophysics Science Division, NASA Goddard Space Flight Center, Greenbelt, MD 20771, USA,

+6 Solar System Exploration Division, NASA Goddard Space Flight, Greenbelt, Maryland, USA,

+7 Universities Space Research Association, Columbia, Maryland, USA,

+8 Space Science and Engineering Division, Southwest Research Institute, San Antonio, Texas, USA,

+9 Department of Physics and Astronomy, University of Southampton, Southampton, UK,

+Abstract:

-Abstract We analyzed MErcury Surface, Space ENvironment, GEochemistry, and Ranging (MESSENGER) magnetic field and plasma measurements taken during 319 crossings of Mercury's cross-tail current sheet.
-We found that the measured B_7 in the current sheet is higher on the dawnside than the duskside by a factor of \approx 3 and the asymmetry decreases with downtail distance.
+We analyzed MESSENGER magnetic field and plasma measurements taken during 319 crossings of Mercury's cross-tail current sheet.
+We found that the measured B_Z in the current sheet is higher on the dawn-side than the dusk-side by a factor of ≈ 3 and the asymmetry decreases with downtail distance.
 This result is consistent with expectations based upon MHD stress balance.
-The magnetic fields threading the more stretched current sheet in the duskside have a higher plasma beta than those on the dawnside, where they are less stretched.
-This asymmetric behavior is confirmed by mean current sheet thickness being greatest on the dawnside.
-We propose that heavy planetary ion (e.g., Na+) enhancements in the duskside current sheet provides the most likely explanation for the dawn-dusk current sheet asymmetries.
-We also report the direct measurement of Mercury's substorm current wedge (SCW) formation and estimate the total current due to pileup of magnetic flux to be ≈11 kA.
-The conductance at the foot of the field lines required to close the SCW current is found to be ≈1.2 S, which is similar to earlier results derived from modeling of Mercury's Region 1 field-aligned currents.
-Hence, Mercury's regolith is sufficiently conductive for the current to flow radially then across the surface of Mercury's highly conductive iron core.
-Mercury appears to be closely coupled to its nightside magnetosphere by mass loading of upward flowing heavy planetary ions and electrodynamically by field-aligned currents that transfer momentum and energy to the nightside auroral oval crust and interior.
-Heavy planetary ion enhancements in Mercury's duskside current sheet provide explanation for cross-tail asymmetries found in this study.
-The total current due to the pileup of magnetic flux and conductance required to close the SCW current is found to be ≈11 kA and 1.2 S. Mercury is coupled to magnetotail by mass loading of heavy ions and field-aligned currents driven by reconnection-related fast plasma flow.
+The magnetic fields threading the more stretched current sheet in the dusk-side have a higher plasma beta than those on the dawn-side, where they are less stretched.
+This asymmetric behavior is confirmed by mean current sheet thickness being greatest on the dawn-side.
+We propose that heavy planetary ion (e.g. Na+) enhancements in the dusk-side current sheet provides the most likely explanation for the dawn-dusk current sheet asymmetries.
+We also report the direct measurement of Mercury's substorm current wedge (SCW) formation and estimate the total current due to pileup of magnetic flux to be \approx 11 kA.
+The conductance at the foot of the field-lines required to close the SCW current is found to be \approx 1.2 S, which is similar to earlier results derived from modelling of Mercury's Region 1 field-aligned currents.
+Hence, Mercury's regolith is sufficiently conductive for the current to flow radially, then across the surface of Mercury's highly conductive iron core.
+Mercury appears to be closely coupled to its night-side magnetosphere by mass loading of upward flowing heavy planetary ions, and electrodynamically by field-aligned currents that transfer momentum and energy to the night-side auroral oval crust and interior.